aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-fields/inserting-fields/_index.md

 Below examples shows how to Inserts a merge field into a document using DocumentBuilder.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_fields-InsertField.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_fields-InsertField.py" >}}

 Below example inserts a merge field into a document using DocumentBuilder.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_fields-DocumentBuilderInsertField.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_fields-DocumentBuilderInsertField.py" >}}

 The same technique is used to insert fields nested within other fields.
 Below example demonstrates how to insert fields nested within another field using DocumentBuilder.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_fields-InsertNestedFields.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_fields-InsertNestedFields.py" >}}

 ### Specify Locale at Field Level

 A language identifier is a standard international numeric abbreviation for the language in a country or geographical region.
 With Aspose.Words, you can specify Locale at field level.
 Field.locale_id property gets or sets the locale ID of the field.
 The example below illustrates how to make use of this option.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_fields-SpecifylocaleAtFieldlevel.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_fields-SpecifylocaleAtFieldlevel.py" >}}

 ### Inserting Untyped/Empty Field

 If you want to insert untyped/empty fields ({}) just like MS Word allows, you can use **DocumentBuilder.insert_field** method with parameter **FieldType.FIELD_NONE**.
 To insert a field in Word document, you can press “Ctrl + F9” key combination.
 Below code example shows how to insert an empty field in the document.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_fields-InsertFieldNone.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_fields-InsertFieldNone.py" >}}

 ## Inserting Fields using DOM